principle105/thomasthechatbot/README.md

 ### Key Words

-Meshes are initially queried by the number of shared key words with the prompt.
+Meshes are initially queried by their similarity with the prompt which can be calculated by `k / (t - k + 1)`, where `k` is the number of shared key words and `t` is the total number of words.

 The results are sorted and the meshes that aren't within a percentage threshold (configurable) of the best mesh's score are discarded.
 Considering multiple meshes increases the variety of responses.

 ### Stop Words

-Stop words are queried in the same way as key words but with a different percentage threshold.
+Stop words are queried by the number of shared stop words and discarded in the same way as key words.

 ### Mesh Association